eskinner31/bashScriptChallenge/README.md

 Your friend is new to bash scripting.
 Clone this repo and review their script in `generator.sh`.
 Work to make sure their script generates the appropriate file structure.
 Fix any errors you find, and add any additional commands that may be necessary. *Note* Be sure that all files are accessible to the owner, and that the final product is completely wired up.
 When you open the `index.html` file you should be able to see your CSS styles, and you should receive an alert from your javascript.

+(*Hint* you can run your script using `sh <scriptName>`)

 ![Complete HTML page](./images/completedHTML.png)

 ##The Stretch
 - User can dynamically set the name of the project folder
-- HTML page renders the name of the user who created the file
+- HTML page dynamically renders the name of the user who created the file
-- HTML page renders the date of creation
+- HTML page dynamically renders the date of creation

 ###Resources